truszko1/truszko1.github.io/_posts/2023-03-13-improving-dockerized-projects-in-wsl2-move-your-files-to-the-linux-filesystem-for-faster-io-performance.markdown

 ---
 layout: posts
-title:  "Boost Your WSL2 Performance: Optimize Your Project Files for High-Octane Results on the Linux Filesystem"
+title:  "Improving Dockerized Projects in WSL2: Move Your Files to the Linux Filesystem for Faster I/O Performance"
 date:   2023-03-13 10:12:33 -0600
 categories: tips
 author: Rafal Truszkowski
-excerpt: "Need a Faster WSL2 Workflow?
-Move Your Project Files to the Linux Filesystem!
-In this post, we'll explore how the Linux filesystem can provide faster I/O performance, better support for Linux tools, and an overall more efficient development experience for technical web engineers working in WSL2."
+excerpt: "Do you struggle with slow I/O performance when developing Dockerized projects in Windows Subsystem for Linux 2 (WSL2)?
+Move your project files to the Linux filesystem and unlock faster I/O performance, better support for Linux tools and workflows, and a more streamlined development workflow."
 header:
   overlay_image: /assets/images/bottleneck.jpg
   overlay_filter: 0.6 # same as adding an opacity of 0.5 to a black background